 His noted areas of specialty include extensive work on the topics of affordability of water/sewer services – especially in consent decree situations – and regionalization of utility infrastructure.
 Jason has served as a court-appointed expert in Colorado, Hawaii, Texas, Nova Scotia, Oregon, North Carolina, and New Mexico.

-He has held public office as a water and sewer board member, served in the US Army, and earned degrees from the University of Colorado (MBA), and Colorado State University (BS).
+He has held public office as a water and sewer board member, served in the US Army, and earned a BS from Colorado State University and a MBA from the University of Colorado.
 He currently leads FCS GROUP’s office in Boulder, CO.

 Asset Management Practice Leader

-Ben Hoffman, GISP, is FCS GROUP’s asset management practice leader with 24 years of GIS and infrastructure asset management experience.
+Ben Hoffman, GISP, is FCS GROUP’s asset management practice leader with twenty-five years of GIS and infrastructure asset management experience.